 - For N.T.G.
 I also included some of my own music for their "Pied Piper" Christmas Panto" where I was music director.

 - Barro Productions performed "Aesops Fables" (a children's musical) and I wrote all the music and was musical director.
-This has subsequently been performed several times by local elementary schools with a children's cast, and me at the piano.
+This has subsequently been performed several times by local elementary schools with a children's cast, with me at the piano.

 - "Woman Of The Woods" (a light opera) was performed for several performances in Qualicum Beach theatre, the Duncan Community Theatre and the Port Theatre in Nanaimo.
 We had a 12 piece orchestra and I conducted.
 It has a cast of just seven singer-actors-dancers.